kubewarden/docs/docs/quick-start.md

 | | | - `Ignore`: an error calling the webhook is ignored and the API request is allowed to continue |
 | | | - `Fail`: an error calling the webhook causes the admission to fail and the API request to be rejected |

-The complete documentation of this Custom Resource can be found [here](https://github.com/kubewarden/kubewarden-controller/blob/main/docs/crds/README.asciidoc) or on [docs.crds.dev](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller).

 > **NOTE:** The  `ClusterAdmissionPolicy` resources are registered with a `*` webhook `scope`, which means that registered webhooks will forward all requests matching the given `resources` and `operations` -- either namespaced (in any namespace), or cluster-wide resources.

-> **NOTE:** The `ClusterAdmissionPolicy` resource is cluster-wide.
-There are plans to also provide a namespaced version that will only impact registered namespaced resources on its own namespace.
+### AdmissionPolicy

+`AdmissionPolicy` is a namespace-wide resource.
+The policy will process only the requests that are targeting the Namespace where the `AdmissionPolicy` is defined.
+Other than that, there are no functional differences between the `AdmissionPolicy` and `ClusterAdmissionPolicy` resources.
+> **NOTE:**  `AdmissionPolicy` requires kubernetes 1.21.0 or above.
+This is because we are using the `kubernetes.io/metadata.name` label, which was introduced in kubernetes 1.21.0

+The complete documentation of these Custom Resources can be found [here](https://github.com/kubewarden/kubewarden-controller/blob/main/docs/crds/README.asciidoc) or on [docs.crds.dev](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller).

 ## Example: Enforce your first policy